 A: There are a number of factors to look at when retaining an attorney.
 Chief among these would be their experience with personal injury lawsuits, specifically large truck accidents.
 You’ll want representation that understands both your situation and has experience handling large trucking companies and their counsel in court.

 Q: How much money can I get from a truck accident claim?

 A: The answer to this question can vary greatly, depending on the amount of damage caused, injuries sustained and overall negligence on the part of the at-fault party.
 There are medical bills, loss of wages, as well as pain and suffering to consider—not to mention a whole host of punitive damages a judge may award if the wreck was severe enough.
-The only way to be sure is to contact the Waco truck accident attorneys at Williams & Brown LLP and have us review your case.
+The only way to be sure is to contact the Waco truck accident attorneys at Brown Trial Firm LLP and have us review your case.